JereKuusela/valheim-dev/publish/README.md

 	- Removes the console input character limit (too small for some commands).
 	- Fixes no clip never triggering ship exit (so the ship just keeps going).
 	- Fixes mouse wheel binds not overriding fly ascend/descend.

-- v1.21
-	- Adds a new setting `best_command_match` to only execute the commands with the most modifier keys pressed (default `true`).
-	- Fixes some commands printing "Error: Player not found.".
-	- Replaces the setting `mouse_wheel_binding` with a new setting `mouse_wheel_bind_key` that instead allows settting the simulated key.
-	- Fixes root users not working with the new save system.
-	- Changes the guid which resets the config.

 Thanks for Azumatt for creating the mod icon!